robbell/git-cheat-sheet/README.md

 `git diff branchA..branchB`

-Only show affected files
+Only show affected files:

 `git diff --name-only version1..version2`

 ### Viewing history

-View all changes to a specific file
+View all changes to a specific file:

 `git log -p filename`

 Using `-p` generates a patch of the differences.
-Removing this will show the commit messages
+Removing this will show the commit messages:

 `git log -p --follow filename`

 `--follow` will show changes to a file across renames

-View all files under source control
+View all files under source control:

 `git ls-files`